 Insert any alternative text that applies.
-Describe the radio communication bands or frequencies that will be used or allowed.
+Describe any radio communication bands or frequencies that will be used or allowed.
+Except in an emergency, a boat that is racing shall not make voice or data transmissions and shall not receive voice or data communication that is not available to all boats.
+[DP]